shusain/ai-training-set-builder/README.md

 ## Development server

 This project also relies on a node server backend to be running for saving the files on your local filesystem, to run the server in a separate terminal just run: `node server/index.js` and the server will be running on port 3000 waiting to save files to your disk on behalf of the FE.
+Be sure to `npm install` both in the base folder for angular dependencies as well as in the server folder `cd server && npm install && node index.js` should do it

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.